- Graduate Students

 The outreach team headed by Dr. Andre Coy plan and execute these activities through school visits, science fairs, and workshops, including other activities planned in collaboration with the Marketing, Recruitment and Communications office, UWI Mona.

 The Faculty of Science and Technology annually hosts CAPE Workshops during January.
 These workshops are designed to reinforce theoretical knowledge through theory review, practice questions, and laboratory experience.
 There are usually 6 separate one-day workshops in the fields of Biology, Computer Science, Chemistry, Geography, Mathematics, and Physics offered at a minimal cost per person, per workshop unit.
-Workshops are held both in Kingston (UWI Mona) and in Montego Bay (UWI Western Jamaica Campus).
+CAPE Workshop 2023 will be held face to face at two venues (UWI Mona Campus and the Western Jamaica Campus).

 For all the details about the next staging of the workshop: https://www.mona.uwi.edu/fst/capeworkshop